Peirce decomposition: Peirce decomposition for associative algebras

-If e is an idempotent (e2 = e) in an associative algebra A, then the two-sided Peirce decomposition writes A as the direct sum of eAe, eA(1 − e), (1 − e)Ae, and (1 − e)A(1 − e).
-There are also left and right Peirce decompositions, where the left decomposition writes A as the direct sum of eA and (1 − e)A, and the right one writes A as the direct sum of Ae and A(1 − e).
+If e is an idempotent element (e2 = e) of an associative algebra A, the two-sided Peirce decomposition of A given the single idempotent e is the direct sum of eAe, eA(1 − e), (1 − e)Ae, and (1 − e)A(1 − e).
+There are also corresponding left and right Peirce decompositions.
+The left Peirce decomposition of A is the direct sum of eA and (1 − e)A and the right decomposition of A is the direct sum of Ae and A(1 − e).

-More generally, if e1, ..., en are mutually orthogonal idempotents with sum 1, then A is the direct sum of the spaces eiAej for 1 ≤ i, j ≤ n.
+In those simple cases, 1 − e is also idempotent and is orthogonal to e (that is, e(1 − e) = (1 − e)e = 0), and the sum of 1 − e and e is 1.
+In general, given idempotent elements e1, ..., en which are mutually orthogonal and sum to 1, then a two-sided Peirce decomposition of A with respect to e1, ..., en is the direct sum of the spaces ei Aej for 1 ≤ i, j ≤ n.
+The left decomposition is the direct sum of ei A for 1 ≤ i ≤ n and the right decomposition is the direct sum of Aei for 1 ≤ i ≤ n.

+Generally, given a set e1, ..., em of mutually orthogonal idempotents of A which sum to esum rather than to 1, then the element 1 − esum will be idempotent and orthogonal to all of e1, ..., em, and the set e1, ..., em, 1 − esum will have the property that it now sums to 1, and so relabeling the new set of elements such that n = m + 1, en = 1 − esum makes it a suitable set for two-sided, right, and left Peirce decompositions of A using the definitions in the last paragraph.
+This is the generalization of the simple single-idempotent case in the first paragraph of this section.

 Blocks

 An idempotent of a ring is called central if it commutes with all elements of the ring.

 Two idempotents e, f are called orthogonal if ef = fe = 0.

-An idempotent is called primitive if it is nonzero and cannot be written as the sum of two orthogonal nonzero idempotents.
+An idempotent is called primitive if it is nonzero and cannot be written as the sum of two nonzero orthogonal idempotents.

 An idempotent e is called a block or centrally primitive if it is nonzero and central and cannot be written as the sum of two orthogonal nonzero central idempotents.
 In this case the ideal eR is also sometimes called a block.